sap-tutorials/Tutorials/tutorials/hxe-ua-visual-studio-debugging/hxe-ua-visual-studio-debugging.md

 ## Details
 ### You will learn
-How to open and use the debugging features of the SAP HANA plugin for Microsoft Visual Studio.
+  - How to open and use the debugging features of the SAP HANA plugin for Microsoft Visual Studio

-### Time to Complete
-**15 Min**

 ---

 [ACCORDION-BEGIN [Step 1: ](Open a Stored Procedure)]